Grieving - working through loss

 - Talk about your feelings and listen to others talking about theirs.

-- Talk about the person who has died.
+- Talk about the person who has died or gone out of your life.

 - Talk about your fears and worries.
 Ask a trusted adult what you want to know.
 No question that worries you is too silly to be asked.